 Recycled materials can be manufactured into a variety of products: Recycled items can be made into many new products, from recycled-content paper to building supplies that are used by many Minnesota companies.

-- The United States is the number one trash producing country in the world – our 5% world population generates 40% of the world’s waste.
+- The United States is the number one trash producing country in the world – it is estimated that our 5% world population generates 30% of the world’s waste.